640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Esophagitis is swelling and irritation of your esophagus, the swallowing tube that connects the back of your throat to your stomach.
+Esophagitis is swelling and irritation of your esophagus.
+The esophagus is the tube you use to swallow.
+It connects the back of your throat to your stomach.
 The most common cause of this condition is stomach acid that flows back into your esophagus.

 But infections can also cause this swelling and irritation.
-Fungi, yeast, viruses, and bacteria can all trigger the condition, called infectious esophagitis.
+Fungi, yeast, viruses, and bacteria can all set off the condition, called infectious esophagitis.
 Anyone can get it, but you are more likely to develop it if your immune system is weakened.

 These are symptoms of infectious esophagitis: